Koldenblue/homework-2/README.md

 # homework-2
 This is my mobile-responsive website portfolio project.
 The goals were twofold: to create the outline of a portfolio webpage, and to dive into the use of Bootstrap / CSS for mobile-responsive pages.
 I felt that having an overarching beachy theme really helped the page to come together.
 Coolers.co was very helpful in choosing the color theme.
 Bootstrap was very helpful for designing a mobile-responsive website.
+Thanks goes to Jesus DeLintt for helping to choose a retro-futuristic font for the cover page.

 ![image](https://user-images.githubusercontent.com/64618290/88245559-758d5980-cc4c-11ea-9ebe-e33b18e5a71f.png)